twilio/verify-push-sample-backend/README.md

 ## Running the Sample Backend with ngrok

-If you are going to connect to this SDK Starter Kit with a mobile app (and you should try it out!), your phone won't be able to access localhost directly.
+If you are going to connect to this project with a mobile app (and you should try it out!), your phone won't be able to access localhost directly.
 You'll need to create a publicly accessible URL using a tool like [ngrok](https://ngrok.com/) to send HTTP/HTTPS traffic to a server running on your localhost.
 Use HTTPS to make web connections that retrieve a Twilio access token.

 ```bash
 ngrok http 3000